Damien Winter Middle School and Novice Invitational

 Do you want a plan in 1AC ?

-I enjoy K aff that is nuanced.
+I enjoy K aff which is nuanced.

 Not a philosopher yet, so pls explain theory.